WMD-group/CarrierCapture.jl/README.md

 ## Installation

 The codes are written in [Julia](https://julialang.org), while the [Jupyter Notebooks](http://jupyter.org) also contain [Python](https://www.python.org), which are assumed to be installed.

-The [Brooglie](https://github.com/RedPointyJackson/Brooglie) package is used to solve the time-independent Schrödinger equation and can be installed by:
+The [Brooglie](https://github.com/RedPointyJackson/Brooglie) package is used to solve the time-independent Schrödinger equation.
+The dependencies can be installed by:

 `Pkg.clone("https://github.com/RedPointyJackson/Brooglie")`
 `Pkg.add("Plots")`